Hjalpa/TagPro-SoundPacks/README.md

     degreeup        (when you get a higher degree) teleport        (when a portal gets used)

+## How to make a custom SoundPack (that you can easily share with others)
+1. Make or find .mp3 sounds and upload them somewhere on the internet (for example in a GitHub repo).
+2. Write a .tpsp file, which is a SoundPack written in the JSON format.
+It should contain direct links to all of your mp3 files.
+Not all sounds have to be included, as the userscript will fall back to the default sounds.
+An example of a .tpsp file can be found [here](SoundPacks/minimal.tpsp "SoundPacks/minimal.tpsp").
+It should be self-explanatory.
+3. Upload the .tpsp file too, and in the userscript change the SoundPack option to a direct link to your .tpsp file.
-Ask [me](https://reddit.com/user/wilcooo "/u/wilcooo") on reddit to upload your SoundPack to this repository and to embed it in the script.
+4. Ask [me](https://reddit.com/user/wilcooo "/u/wilcooo") on reddit to upload your SoundPack to this repository and to embed it in the script.